Muzznah/Election_Analysis/README.md

 ## Resources
 ## Summary
 ## Challenge Overview
-As everyone does not vote in an election it was requested to confirm the voter turnout for each county that voted in this congressional district.
-To get the above mentioned output we determined the number of votes that were cast from each county and their respective percentage of votes contributed to the election.
+As everyone does not vote in an election, it was requested to confirm the voter turnout for each county, that voted in this congressional district.
+To get the above mentioned output, we determined the number of votes that were cast from each county, and the percentage of votes contributed to the election by each county.
 ## Challenge Summary
 The analysis showed that :
 - The 369,711 number of votes were cast in total.